Below are the University of New Haven faculty members that teach online in our Master’s of Science in Emergency Management.

 Jamie Caplan, President of Jamie Caplan Consulting LLC (JCC), which provides comprehensive emergency management planning services for all phases of disaster management, including mitigation, preparedness, response and recovery.
 Ms. Caplan has been working in the field of emergency management for over 20 years.
 Mitigation planning is at the forefront of Ms. Caplan’s expertise and focus.
 She has vast experience developing mitigation plans for unique jurisdictions such as the Territory of American Samoa and multiple Native American Tribes.
 Ms. Caplan was the Prime Contractor for Connecticut’s South Central Regional Council of Governments (SCRCOG) Multi-Jurisdiction Hazard Mitigation Plan for ten jurisdictions in South Central Connecticut.
 Ms. Caplan completed a multi-hazard risk assessment for the University of Massachusetts Amherst and assisted the Pioneer Valley Regional Planning Commission with the university’s mitigation plan.
 Finally, Ms. Caplan worked with FEMA Headquarters to develop mitigation-planning guidance documents and a mitigation-planning course.

 Diane Ifkovic has been employed at the Connecticut Department of Energy and Environmental Protection (CTDEEP) since October 1999 within the Land and Water Resources Division, Flood Management Program.
 As the State National Flood Insurance Program (NFIP) Coordinator, Ms. Ifkovic serves as the liaison between the Federal Emergency Management Agency (FEMA) and municipalities to reduce flood losses and mitigate natural hazards.
 She conducts community outreach meetings to promote wise floodplain management and ensure compliance with the minimum federal NFIP standards.
 Other duties include performing local ordinance and regulation reviews for compliance with minimum federal requirements, conducting training workshops for municipal officials, publishing an electronic newsletter, assisting municipalities and regional planning agencies in preparing hazard mitigation plans, and assisting community officials and residents following a disaster declaration.
-Ms. Ifkovic also participates on the state’s Long Term Recovery Task Force and on the Connecticut Interagency Hazard Mitigation Committee.
+Ms. Ifkovic also participates in the state’s Long Term Recovery Task Force and on the Connecticut Interagency Hazard Mitigation Committee.
 She has also served on the state’s Drought Task Force.
 She is a member of the board of directors for the Connecticut Association of Flood Managers (CAFM).
-She is also an adjunct professor at the University of New Haven, teaching an on-line floodplain management class for their masters in emergency management program.
+She is also an adjunct professor at the University of New Haven, teaching an online floodplain management class for their masters in emergency management program.